Quercus falcata aka Southern Red Oak

 Southern Red Oak, Spanish Oak, Cherrybark Oak

-How to care for Southern Red Oak
+How difficult is it to take care of Southern Red Oak

 With a bit of knowledge and dedication, you can successfully care for Southern Red Oak, making it a rewarding choice for those seeking a moderate challenge.